SciencerIO/sciencer-toolkit/README.md

 # Define expanders
 ## this expander will gather all known papers written by authors in the current set.
 sciencer.add_expander(sciencer.expanders.ExpandByAuthors())
+## this expander will gather all the referenced papers
+sciencer.add_expander(sciencer.expanders.ExpandByReferences())

 # Define filters
 ## this filter will reject papers that were published before 2010 and after 2030